 The title is a reference to a hit song composed in 1902 by the Americans Harry von Tilzer and Vincent Bryan that lauded a much-admired German beer of Luchow’s, Wurzburger.
 The beer is from a brewery, called Wuerzburger Hofbraeu, still going strong in northern Bavaria.

 The beer had a cult status in America from the 1880s until the 1980s and can still be found (numerous brands), for example at the national retailer Total Wine.

-There are two ways I can do what follows, one long, one short, and I elect the latter.
-I reproduce below notable passages on beer in Leonard Jan Mitchell’s Luchow’s German Cookbook, published in 1952.
-They have historical importance and have not received attention from other beer historians, to my knowledge.
+There are notable passages on beer in Leonard Jan Mitchell’s Luchow’s German Cookbook, published in 1952.
+These have historical importance and have not previously received attention by beer historians, to my knowledge.

 The book is sub-titled The Story and Favorite Dishes of America’s Most Famous German Restaurant.

 The sources are digitized Luchow menus, Mitchell’s book, books on the history of New York cuisine, books by H.L.
-Mencken on literary personages and beer (sample: Luchow’s is a “citadel of pilsner”).
-Also, websites, blogs, newspaper and magazine articles, and yet more.
+Mencken on literary personages and beer (sample statement: Luchow’s is a “citadel of pilsner”).
+Also reviewed were various websites, blogs, and newspaper and magazine articles.